 Chatka pod Śnieżnikiem, Mountain bunker in Śnieżnik Massif, Poland.

-Chatka pod Śnieżnikiem is a wooden shelter built at 1170 meters (3840 feet) on the northeastern slope of Mount Śnieżnik, nestled in a forest of spruce and fir trees.
-The single-story structure contains two rooms, each fitted with a tiled stove and wooden bunk beds for overnight stays.
+Chatka pod Śnieżnikiem is a small wooden hut on the northeastern slope of Mount Śnieżnik in Poland, sitting at around 1170 meters (3,840 feet) above sea level amid spruce and fir forest.
+The single-story building has two rooms, each equipped with a tiled stove and wooden bunk beds for basic overnight stays.

 The community of curious travelers